 Across a range of areas there has been a considerable increase in the integration of technology to support learning, teaching and management.
-There has been particularly strong growth in the use of learning platforms in schools, for example.
-This review has identified a doubling of schools' online reporting to parents, significant increases in the use of technology to support assessment and big improvements to the integration of management information and learner systems in further education.
-These and many more examples offer evidence of a genuine change in the approach to technology within schools, colleges and learning providers.
+For example, there have been significant increases in the use of technology to support assessment and big improvements to the integration of management information and learner systems.
+This and many more examples offer evidence of a genuine change in the approach to technology within colleges and learning providers.
 There is related evidence of increased benefits from technology, particularly the proportion of practitioners reporting time-saving benefits.